markschl/seqtool-docs/docs/count.md

           multiple category columns, one per key
   -l, --category-limit <CATEGORY_LIMIT>
           Maximum number of categories to count before aborting with an error.
           This limit is a safety measure to prevent memory exhaustion.
-Usually, a very large number of categories is not intended and may happen if continuous numbers are not categorized with the `bin(<num>,
+A very large number of categories could unintentionally occur with a condinuous numeric key (e.g. `gc_percent`).
+These can be grouped into regular intervals using `bin(<variable>, <interval>)` [default:
-          <interval>)` function [default: 1000000]
+          1000000]
 ```
 [See this page](opts.md) for the options common to all commands.

 ## Counting the overall record number

 By default, the count command returns the overall number of records in all